 Toss.
 Put a few big spoonfuls of the garlic slurry in a bowl.
-Add the potato pieces and toss to coat.
-Save the rest of the slurry for other uses over the next week.* Or freeze it for longer storage.
+Add the potato pieces, sprinkle with salt and pepper, and toss to coat.
+Save the rest for other uses over the next week.* Or freeze it for longer storage.

 Roast.
 Spread the potatoes onto a roasting pan and cook for about 15 minutes, until well browned.
 Shake the pan a few times during cooking if you don’t want crispy bits stuck to the pan.
 Don’t, if you do.

 Dress.
 Return the hot potatoes to the original bowl.
-Squeeze in the lemon juice, and add basil (you could use any aromatic herb, really – try chives, flat parsley, thyme, sage, rosemary, savory).
+Squeeze in the lemon juice, and add basil (you could use any aromatic herb, really—try chives, flat parsley, thyme, sage, rosemary, savory).
 If you want, grate in a little lemon zest for added zing.
-Toss quickly, and serve.
-It’s great piping hot, while you can still get a lemon-scented facial from the steam, but it’s just as good at room temperature.
+Toss quickly, taste and adjust the seasoning, and serve.
+It’s great piping hot, while you can still get a lemon-scented facial from the steam, but it’s nearly as good at room temperature.